Minnesota Weather: Cool Morning, Warm Afternoon For Saturday's #Top10WxDay

-MINNEAPOLIS (WCCO) – With a fall-like morning and a summery afternoon, Saturday will be a #Top10WxDay!
+MINNEAPOLIS (WCCO) – With a fall-like morning and a summery afternoon, Saturday is a #Top10WxDay!

 The weekend will stay dry and warm; low dew points will give us a relief from the humidity and bring in some cooler temperatures.